 This full-year physical science course covers the same material that would be in a non-calculus based comprehensive college Physics course.
 This includes classical and modern Physics.
 The pace will be fast and laboratory work outside the scheduled class will be required.
 The subject is developed in two ways: (1) Theoretical analysis of observed phenomena, in qualitative terms, from a philosophical and historical viewpoint, and (2) Quantitative analysis of data provided or collected in lab sessions.
 Problem solving abilities and logical analysis are stressed.
-This class will prepare students to take the AP Physics 1 exam in May, which, if passed, may grant them college credit.
+This class will prepare students to take the AP

+Physics 1 exam in May, which, if passed, may grant them college credit.
 This course prepares students to take the Washington Comprehensive Assessment of Science (WCAS) and meets the minimum college entrance requirements for one credit of algebra-based science.
 There is NO summer assignment for this course.
+Students enrolled for EvCC credit (15 credits) will have a tuition fee, which is determined by the college.
+See instructor for details.

+ENVIRONMENTAL SCIENCE:

-SCI365/366 ENVIRONMENTAL SCIENCE: Open to Grade(s): 10, 11, 12
+Open to Grade(s): 10, 11, 12 Length: 1 year science elective